Pig is a high-level programming language useful for analyzing large data sets. A pig was a result of development effort at Yahoo!

 Step 4) Now, source this environment configuration using below command

 Step 5) We need to recompile PIG to support Hadoop 2.2.0

 sudo ant clean jar-all -Dhadoopversion=23

-Please note that, in this recompilation process multiple components are downloaded.
-So, system should be connected to internet.
+Please note that in this recompilation process multiple components are downloaded.
+So, a system should be connected to the internet.

-Step 6) Test the Pig installation using command
+Step 6) Test the Pig installation using the command

-Step 8) Pig takes file from HDFS in MapReduce mode and stores the results back to HDFS.
+Step 2) Pig takes a file from HDFS in MapReduce mode and stores the results back to HDFS.

 Copy file SalesJan2009.csv (stored on local file system, ~/input/SalesJan2009.csv) to HDFS (Hadoop Distributed File System) Home Directory

 Here the file is in Folder input.
 If the file is stored in some other location give that name

 Verify whether a file is actually copied or not.